andreaevferrari/andreaevferrari.github.io/README.md

 <br>

-One of the most important tasks in Machine Learning applied to Physics is to fit parameters in a Hamiltonian such that obsreved data is reproduced.
+One of the most important tasks in Machine Learning applied to Physics is to fit parameters in a Hamiltonian such that observed data is reproduced.
 Given this, can one learn not only a Hamiltonian, but also features such as the structure of the space the system is defined on, and the observables that are producing certain correlation functions?
 </p>

 <p style="font-size:14px;">